 Anger control for men

-Everyone gets angry at some stage, but the triggers for anger may be different between men and women.
+Everyone gets angry at some stage, but the triggers of anger may be different for men and women.

 Anger is natural, but can be a problem if it boils over, especially if that involves violence.

 Anger is both psychological and physiological, and causes your nervous system to trigger a number of biological reactions: